Rajpratik71/Mininet-wiki/Mininet 2.2.0 Release Notes.md

 * Currently `--host rt` will not work with any default Ubuntu kernel.
 The POSIX real-time scheduler has been disabled by default in all Ubuntu kernels.
 To fix this, enable `RT_GROUP_SCHED` in your kernel.

+* Currently, the Mininet `install.sh` script seems to hang installing Mininet on Ubuntu 12.04.5 LTS (precise64, 64-bit); in particular, it [hangs while installing/configuring `cgroup-bin`](https://github.com/mininet/mininet/issues/459).
+This is obviously not a Mininet issue, but it's annoying.
+One workaround worth trying might be to install `cgroup-bin` before running `install.sh`.

 ### Bug Reports and Support